nutiapps/automatic-app-landing-page/_pages/privacypolicy.md

 We dont collect any information from your app/device.

 ### 1.1 Information from third parties
-- We use OAuth to get your consent to connect your accounts via Dropbox, Google Drive, OneDrive.
+- We use OAuth to get your consent to connect your accounts via Dropbox, Google Drive, OneDrive, Google Colab.
 - We don't transfer any personal Data
 - We use Google Drive to connect and download your notebooks to your device
 - If you have free version, the ads will be displayed and provided by Google Ads.